paologazzola/etf-open-analytics/README.md

 - Add `DATABASE_URL` as a GitHub secret
 - Add `TICKER_FIELD` as a GitHub environment variable

-## ETF Scraper

-The `etf_scraper` module is responsible for downloading and storing historical ETF price data.

 ## ETF Predictor

 The `etf_predictor` module provides tools for forecasting future ETF prices and trends using historical data.